Student Legal and Preferred Name Changes

 We understand that you may choose to legally change your name for various reasons including marriage, divorce, court order, or adoption.
 Please collect the required documentation and complete the request form.

-Collect Your Required Documentation
+Collect Required Documentation

 For legal name changes, TCC requires different documentation depending on the situation.
-Please contact the Student Records Office at records@tulsacc.edu if you have questions.
+Please contact the Records Office at records@tulsacc.edu if you have questions.

 • TCC Student ID or Government Issued Photo ID (passport, driver's license, military ID)